FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 > If a source is a multichannel one, there will be only one number and one set of parameters for the whole cluster.

-!> Note that the source number can also be used for OSC automation is remote number is set to 0!
+!> Note that the source number can also be used for OSC automation if remote number is set to 0!

 The source's parameters are detailed on the next section, [Source Parameters](Spat_Environment_Source_Parameters.md).